-If you're on the hunt for the best TV shows and movies to watch in 2021, then you're in the right place
+If you're on the hunt for the best TV shows and movies to watch in Hong Kong in 2021, then you're in the right place

 We love us some classic Hong Kong movies, LGBT cinema gems, and movies from the 90s, but what about something a little more recent?
-Here are all the best TV shows to binge in 2021.
+Here are all the best TV shows and movies to watch in Hong Kong in 2021.
 And if you’re looking for a giggle, be sure to check out our fave adult cartoons.
 Spoiler: No spoilers below, you need not proceed with caution.

 What we’re watching on Netflix this March

 If you love Money Heist, believe us you will love Ocean’s Eleven.
 When you’re not swooning over young George Clooney (who plays Danny Ocean), you can appreciate the other stunning actors, and actress Julia Roberts.
 Danny Ocean assembles a heist team of eleven people (hence the name), to steal from three major casinos in Los Angeles.

 If you enjoy this movie, Netflix conveniently has all of the sequels, including Ocean’s 8 with some badass all women cast.